The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: Results and Discussion

 \subsubsection{The role of galaxy evolutionary stage}

 To investigate the chemical enrichment history of the KLEVER galaxies further, we recall that the majority of these galaxies were found to lie below a metallicity of 12+log(O/H) $\sim$ 8.5, towards the region of the N/O-O/H plane where the N/O ratio plateaus at log(N/O) $\sim$ $-$1.5.
 In Figure \ref{fig:SDSS_KLEVER_NOOH_pri}, we plot the stellar mass-N/O relation for only those SDSS galaxies with 12+log(O/H) < 8.5.
 The contours represent the distribution of the SDSS galaxies, for which we take the average N/O in 0.25 dex intervals of stellar mass and fit a straight line, shown in black.
 The best fit for the total SDSS sample is shown as a red line.
 The magenta points show the KLEVER galaxies, and the histogram shows the deviation of SDSS and KLEVER galaxies from the best-fit black line.
+A linear regression is used for this best-fit as by limiting the sample to only those galaxies with low metallicities, we do not span a wide enough range of stellar masses to probe either the low or high mass plateaus in N/O, leaving only bins that probe the central linear region of the stellar mass-N/O plane.
 It is clear from this plot that KLEVER galaxies behave similarly to low-metallicity local galaxies in this plane, which suggests that the same mechanisms govern the production of nitrogen in high-$z$ galaxies and low-metallicity local galaxies.
 Within the SDSS galaxies, a clear dependence on stellar mass is observed, which suggests that even within the low-metallicity galaxies which lie towards the low N/O plateau variable contributions from secondary N production mechanisms, or delayed N enrichment, may be present.